zyllian/webdog/site/pages/docs/pages.md

 full url to an image to use for the embed. optional.

+prefixing a url with `cdn$` will join it with the site's cdn url as defined in the site config.

 #### `theme_color`

 the theme color to use for the embed. optional, but the default is currently nonconfigurable.